EEN421/EEN421.github.io/_posts/💡 KQL Query of the Week #3.md

 # 📚 Want to Go Deeper?

-⚡ If you like this kind of **practical KQL + cost-tuning** content, keep an eye on the **KQL Query of the Week** series—and if you want the bigger picture across Defender, Sentinel, and Entra, my book *Ultimate Microsoft XDR for Full Spectrum Cyber Defense* goes even deeper with real-world examples, detections, and automation patterns.
+⚡ If you like this kind of **practical KQL + cost-tuning** content, keep an eye on the **DevSecOpsDad KQL Toolbox** series—and if you want the bigger picture across Defender, Sentinel, and Entra, my book *Ultimate Microsoft XDR for Full Spectrum Cyber Defense* goes even deeper with real-world examples, detections, and automation patterns.
 &#128591; Huge thanks to everyone who’s already picked up a copy — and if you’ve read it, a quick review on Amazon goes a long way!

 ![Ultimate Microsoft XDR for Full Spectrum Cyber Defense](/assets/img/Ultimate%20XDR%20for%20Full%20Spectrum%20Cyber%20Defense/cover11.jpg)